matrix-org/matrix-spec-proposals/proposals/2867-rooms_marked_unread.md

 not show the room with a special badge.
 This seems preferable to the alternative of clearing the unread flag of a room without intending to because it didn't actually show up as unread.

+This proposal has no support for marking threads as unread, this should be handled in a future MSC.

 ## Alternatives

 There are multiple possible alternatives here;